 G3 Splitboard+ Glide Review

-Compare prices at 3 resellers Pros: Efficient skinning, compact storage, solid attachment system
+Compare prices at 3 resellers Pros: Secure and easy attachment system, efficient skinning, compact storage

 Cons: Adequate grip, awkward folds

 Compare to Similar Products

 G3 Splitboard+ Glide

 |Price||$198.95 at Backcountry|